Boss2021-eng/Geo-Dev-Lab/week 3/Readme.md

 The dataset contains 20 LGA records, corresponding to the 20 LGAs represented in the study area.
 The inspected administrative-name, language, and validity-date fields contained 20 non-null records each.

 Therefore, the inspected fields showed no missing values.
-However, completeness should also be assessed for:

-- Geometry availability;
-- Duplicate records;
-- Missing LGA names;
-- Missing area values;
-- Missing population or other thematic attributes;
-- Unrepresented or unintentionally omitted LGAs.

-**Initial assessment:** The inspected attribute fields appear complete, but overall dataset completeness requires verification of all fields and the expected feature inventory.
+However, some fields showed null values but there were not relevant to the subject at hand.

 ### 7.2 Currency